nextlevelshit/web-coding-classes/WCC-Glossary/README.md

 ### Hamburger Menu

 The hamburger menu is used to view options.
 It is referred to as hotdog menu or three line menu as well.
 It got it's name from looking like a hamburger.

 <sup>*Source: https://www.computerhope.com/jargon/h/hamburger-menu.htm*</sup>

-### HTML
+### HTML (Hypertext Markup Language)

 > HTML (HyperText Markup Language) is a descriptive language that specifies webpage structure.
 > An HTML document is a plaintext document structured with elements.
-Elements are surrounded by matching opening and closing tags.
-Each tag begins and ends with angle brackets (<>).
+> Elements are surrounded by matching opening and closing tags.
+> Each tag begins and ends with angle brackets (<>).

 <sup>*Source: https://developer.mozilla.org/en-US/docs/Glossary/HTML*</sup>

-### HTTP/S
+### HTTP/S (Hypertext Transfer Protocol/Secure)

 > The HyperText Transfer Protocol (HTTP) is the underlying network protocol that enables transfer of hypermedia documents on the Web, typically between a browser and a server so that humans can read them.
 The current version of the HTTP specification is called HTTP/2.